Wealthsimple Trade Review 2025

 Our Wealthsimple Trade review wouldn’t be complete without putting it head-to-head with Qtrade, our most recommended discount broker.
 You can find the basic details and some general comments here, but be sure to check out our Qtrade vs Wealthsimple article as well.

 We have a full Qtrade review in addition to our comparison article, so you can dig deeper if you want all the details…but here’s the gist: If you want to do more than scratch the surface of DIY investing, Qtrade is the clear choice.
-The only advantage we see in Wealthsimple Trade is that it’s free…and that’s just not good enough.
+We used to see an advantage in Wealthsimple Trade in that it was free, but as of late 2025, Qtrade has free trades as well!

 Wealthsimple Trade Review FAQ